prabhant/prabhant/README.md

 #### :man_scientist: Researcher

 I work as a research @TU/e and work on multiple research project.
 I like solving real world problems like Machine learning on Dirty datasets, Imbalanced datasets, explainable machine leanring and Human in the loop AI.
 I enjoy research topics as well like Meta-learning, dataset similarity, metric leanring, AutoML and Neural architecture search.
 If you would like to collaborate in any of these topics then feel free to contact me 🙃
+My publications can be found on my [Scholar](https://scholar.google.com/citations?user=AGBlKsAAAAAJ&hl=en)

 ### 🗣 Communicator

 I write blogs and give talks from time to time.
 These days you can check some of my work on [OpenML blog](https://blog.openml.org/).
-My usual topics of talks are AutoML, OpenData and Open Science.
+I love talking about Open data, reproducibility, ML standardization and ML education.

 ### 🧑‍🤝‍🧑 Community builder